-- o Accredited vocational or practical nursing courses - o Accredited registered nursing course
+- o Accredited vocational or practical nursing courses

+- o Accredited registered nursing course

 - o Accredited psychiatric technician course

 - o Armed services nursing course

 - o Certified nurse assistant courses

-Recognition of credits earned at another institution is limited to no more than 32% of the total hours required for completion of the program.
-A transfer student must complete a minimum of 68% of program hours at Angeles Institute (1038 hours).
+Recognition of credits earned at another institution is limited to no more than 292 hours of the total hours required for completion of the program (approximately 18.863%).
+A transfer student must complete a minimum of 1318 hours of the program at Angeles Institute (approximately 81.395%).